 29.02.12.
 Gloucester St view, red zone, Amuri Courts demolition in progress, Durham St Nth, opp quake trashed Provincial Council.

-As Brannigans was being demolished on Oxford Tce in the red zone & Amuri Courts, cordoned demolition progressed in Durham St Nth, opposite quake trashed Provincial Council bldg, I detoured away from the red zone along Gloucester St & Montreal St to Cranmer Sq.
+As Brannigans was being demolished on Oxford Tce in the red zone & Amuri Courts, cordoned demolition progressed in Durham St Nth, opp quake trashed, Provincial Council bldg, I detoured away from the red zone along Gloucester St & Montreal St to Cranmer Sq.

 29.02.12.
 Demolition in progress, high rise behind Art Gallery, Gloucester St

 29.02.12.
 Cranmer Sq view, red zone PWC & Forsyth Barr high rises, Armagh St. PWC left was demolished.
-Forsyth Barr stayed for years while owner & insurer dithered
+Forsyth Barr's owner & insurer dithered for years, then Forsyth Barr morphed into Crowne Plaza Hotel

 29.02.12.
 Cranmer Sq view, red zone, Crowne Plaza Hotel, demolition in progress

 29.02.12.
+Yellow digger & suit.
 Cranmer Sq view, Chateau Blanc Suites, part demolition almost complete, cnr Kilmore St / Montreal St. Chateau Blanc Suites was revamped as Hotel Montreal

 29.02.12.
-Cranmer Sq view, serial quake damaged, boarded, Cranmer Court, cnr Kilmore St / Montreal St. Cranmer Court was demolished in Oct-Nov 2012 after heritage protests
+Cranmer Sq view, serial quake damaged, boarded, Cranmer Court, cnr Kilmore St / Montreal St. Cranmer Court was demolished, Oct-Nov 2012 after heritage protests

 Down Kilmore St, I wandered past quake trashed Cranmer Court, which would be demolished in Oct - Nov 2012, after heritage protests.
 I cut back to the red zone, cordon fence & looked at Crowne Plaza Hotel, a demolition in progress.
 A hand-written sign on the cordon fence read: